Dream-Weaver-GMR-Profiles-Plugins/public/plugins/wotlk/combat_rotation/warrior/arms/v1/README.md

 - trying his best to execute proper rotation according to [this guide](https://www.wowhead.com/wotlk/guide/classes/warrior/arms/dps-rotation-cooldowns-abilities-pve)
 - has toggleable burst mode.
 Make `useBurstAlways = false` in `Config` and use `/amstburst start 60` command (save as a macro) to start burst.
 - uses race abilities
+- charge and intercept usage
-- toggle stances to burst and intercept
+- toggle stances to burst
 - efficient rage usage

 ## Installation